-Children’s Mercy to Mandate the COVID-19 Vaccine for All Employees
+Children’s Mercy Kansas City to Mandate the COVID-19 Vaccine for All Employees

 Children’s Mercy will require all employees, including clinical and non-clinical staff, contract and remote workers, students, non-employed residents, fellows, interns and volunteers, to have received both doses of the Pfizer or Moderna vaccines, or the single dose of the Johnson & Johnson vaccine, by Dec.
 15, or obtain a medical or religious accommodation that has been approved by Children's Mercy.